blocknetdx/documentation/docs/service-nodes/xrouter-configuration.md

 ## Deploy SPV Wallets
 1. Add the chains you want to support SPV calls for in the `wallets=` entry in `xrouter.conf`, denoted by the chain's asset's ticker.
 Separate each wallet name with a comma.
     * Example: `wallets=SYS,BLOCK,BTC,ETH,MNP`
-1. If you added or removed blockchain support, make sure to also update the `rpcthreads=` value in the `blocknetdx.conf` file.
+1. If you added or removed blockchain support, make sure to also update the `rpcthreads=` value in the `blocknet.conf` file.
 1. Use `xrReloadConfigs` to load your newly configured settings to `xrouter.conf` without needing to restart your Service Node.
 1. Use `sendserviceping` to propogate these new settings to the network immediately or wait up to 10 minutes for this to happen automatically.
 1. You can view your configs using `xrStatus`.